Arkosen/BreakCA/README.md

 Detecting small and medium Indels using ATAC and ChIP-seq reads.

 # Introduction:
 Sequencing reads that span variant breakpoints are “chimeric” in local alignment because they either appear to result from the fusion of two sequences or contain insertions/deletions within the read sequence and are discordant from the reference genome.
-We utilize these chimeric reads in a machine-learning framework to detect indels within ATAC and ChIP-seq peaks
+We utilize these reads in a machine-learning framework to detect indels within ATAC and ChIP-seq peaks

 # Methods:
 Step wise implementation of BreakCA is as follows.
 All samples are aligned using BWA-MEM using default params.